gafefa1/prompts-for-podcast-generate-by-ia/README.md

 ## 📚 Materiais

 - Prompts utilizados para o podcast no Word
-- Imagem gerada no chatgpt
+- Imagem do podcast no chatgpt
-- Audio gerado do Podcast feito no Eleven Labas
+- Audio do podcast feito no Eleven Labas
 - Podcast FINISA na prática